juand-r/naacl-2019-notes/README.md

 # Notes on NAACL 2019

 This is a summary of a selection of papers presented at NAACL 2019.
-In addition to these papers, there was also a nice survey "Analysis Methods in Natural Language Processing" (published in TACL but presented here).

 # Keynote Lectures